DevExpress/testcafe/docs/articles/documentation/test-api/handling-native-dialogs.md

 layout: docs
 title: Handling Native Dialogs
 permalink: /documentation/test-api/handling-native-dialogs.html
+checked: true
 ---
 # Handling Native Dialogs

-TestCafe allows you to handle native browser dialogs whenever they are invoked during test run.
+TestCafe allows you to handle native browser dialogs whenever they are invoked during the test run.
 You can close [alert](https://developer.mozilla.org/en-US/docs/Web/API/Window/alert) and [beforeunload](https://developer.mozilla.org/en-US/docs/Web/Events/beforeunload) dialogs, choose either option in [confirm](https://developer.mozilla.org/en-US/docs/Web/API/Window/confirm) dialogs or provide text to type into [prompt](https://developer.mozilla.org/en-US/docs/Web/API/Window/prompt) dialogs.

-You can also access the history of the invoked native dialogs so that you can assert that a certain dialog appeared or not.
+You can also access the history of the invoked native dialogs, so that you can determine if a certain dialog appeared or not.

-This topic contains the following sections:
+This topic contains the following sections.

 * [Dialog Handler](#dialog-handler)
 * [Dialog History](#dialog-history)